-463 European Foundation for the Improvement of Living and Working Conditions, available at https://www.eurofound.europa.eu/sites/default/files/ef files/pubdocs/2008/18/en/1/ef0818en.pdf 464 One example is the Sharehaus Refugio in Berlin.
+- Integrate social and shared housing into EU cohesion policy {493}.
+The EU Council of Ministers has given priority to combating social exclusion related to housing in its EU cohesion policy {494}.
+In 2007, the European Parliament committed itself to a 'European Declaration on Housing {495}.
+As such, it is recommended to use available funds for social housing to improve the living situations of people including asylum seekers and refugees (One example is the Sharehaus Refugio in Berlin.
 Planned in collaboration with the Berlin City Mission, the Refugio provides refuge, community and skills development renewal for refugees, local Germans, and people of different cultures who have lost their homes or were forced to flee.
 Made up of 5 floors, the Refugio offers private rooms and shared communal spaces for 12-18 months.
 People are encouraged to learn German, make local friends and start working or studying as soon as possible.
-Residents cook and eat together daily in a creative community in which storytelling and singing, art and theater are nurtured.
+Residents cook and eat together daily in a creative community in which storytelling and singing, art and theatre are nurtured). - 2.
+Set up an international system to prevent and address refugee crises

-trafficking.465 This is why it is necessary to move internationally in the direction of "pre-determined burden (financial) sharing and responsibility (human) sharing quotas."466 Refugee crisis must be addressed proactively, not reactively.
-467
+Move towards an international administration to cooperatively address refugee crises.
+The failure to do so is not only unfair, but it is also short-sighted, as it drives extra-regional asylum and prompts smuggling and trafficking {497}.
+This is why it is necessary to move internationally in the direction of "predetermined burden (financial) sharing and responsibility (human) sharing quotas {497}."
+Refugee crisis must be addressed proactively, not reactively {497}.

-- ➤ Allow different protection roles for different countries, embracing common but differentiated state responsibilities.
-This means that, "beyond the common duty to provide first asylum, states could assume a range of protection roles within their responsibility-sharing quota (protection for duration of risk; exceptional immediate permanent integration; residual resettlement)-though all states would be required to make contributions to both (financial) burden-sharing and (human) responsibility-sharing, with no trade-offs between the two."468 - ➤ Ensure safe passage by creating humanitarian corridors.
+Allow different protection roles for different countries, embracing common but differentiated state responsibilities.
+This means that "beyond the common duty to provide first asylum, states could assume a range of protection roles within their responsibility-sharing quota (protection for the duration of the risk; exceptional immediate permanent integration; residual resettlement)-though all states would be required to make contributions to both (financial) burden-sharing and (human) responsibility-sharing, with no trade-offs between the two {497}."

+Ensure safe passage by creating humanitarian corridors.
 While combating human smuggling is necessary, it must be acknowledged that often, closing one route forces the creation of another, sometimes more dangerous.
-Better communication with people attempting the journey, both in their home countries and in transition countries, is necessary. - Advocate before the international community for famine469 and climate migrants to be classified as refugees, or to be afforded the same rights under international law.
+Better communication with people attempting the journey, both in their home countries and in transition countries, is necessary.

+Advocate before the international community for famine {501} and climate migrants to be classified as refugees, or to be afforded the same rights under international law.
 While this is a long-term process, Volt will advocate for it to become reality.
 These are key and necessary measures.
-Additionally, only four countries470 are currently either at risk of or in a famine situation, and such migrants would not dramatically increase the number of refugees seeking refuge abroad.
-Many individuals in those countries already qualify as refugees, since they are fleeing on the grounds of persecution based on their ethnicity, national origin, descent, skin colour, religion, membership in a particular social group, or political opinion).
+Additionally, only four countries $\{502\}$ are currently either at risk of or in a famine situation, and such migrants would not dramatically increase the number of refugees seeking refuge abroad.
+Many individuals in those countries already qualify as refugees, since they are fleeing on the grounds of persecution based on their ethnicity, national origin, descent, skin colour, religion, membership in a particular social group, or political opinion) {503}.